guipsamora/pandas_exercises/README.md

 Suggestions and collaborations are more than welcome.🙂 Please open an issue or make a PR indicating the exercise and your problem/solution.

+# Contributing

+As a community project, we're seeking help to converting this repo into a complete repository for mastering Pyspark.

+We need assistance with the following:
+* Convert existing `.ipynb` files with Pandas solutions to Pyspark solutions.
+* Create new issues
+* List ways to run Pyspark on local machines (Windows, MacOS, Linux).

+To contribute, please either raise an issue in the `Issues` tab, or raise a pull request for an existing issue.
+So far, we've listed issues for every exercise in the repo.

 # Lessons

 |				                                  |				                                   |                   |